GoogleCloudPlatform/keras-idiomatic-programmer/community-labs/README.md

 This section contains labs that consist of a notebook and corresponding presentation ("content bundle") for community participation in machine learning research.
 The audience for these notebooks are junior to mid-level data scientists.

-The *XX.ppt* presentation is common across all the content bundles.
+The *Community Lab - Intro to Composable (Common).pptx* presentation is common across all the content bundles.

 | Lab | Description |
 |-----|-------------|